React Native SDK quick start guide

 Once the customer is created, you'll see the new customer in the list.
 Click it to access the overview.

-From here you'll need to retrieve the Customer ID
+From here you'll need to retrieve the Customer ID and create a Client Secret Key.

 You now have everything you need to test the SDK!